 Let’s say that you have a landing page with a signup form, all submissions are stored in the Customer Relationship Management system (CRM).
 This campaign has been running for a week and you want to know who filled in the form and what information did they enter.
 But what about some additional data, e.g. where did […]

 If you’re running a blog, forum, or another website where readers can express their opinions and discuss, you should definitely measure comment submissions.
 Thanks to Google Tag Manager, that is possible and you can send that data to other web analytics tools, like Google Analytics.
 By tracking comments you’ll be able to see which content […]

 Caldera Forms is a drag and drop, responsive form builder tailored for WordPress.
 Just like (almost) any other forms, Caldera can be tracked with Google Tag Manager (GTM) and in this blog post, I’ll show you how to do that.

 Form abandonment tracking is extremely useful for conversion rate optimization.
-Not only can form analysis give you data on drop offs but you’ll have information on user behavior in each field of the form.
+Not only can form analysis give you data on drop-offs but you’ll have information on user behavior in each field of the form.
 By measuring field abandonment you get a greater depth of insight into exactly why users are leaving your form.
-In this […]
+In this blog […]